pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Off Track Alerts Alert Type

-Toast (notification): Some devices have issues with alerts rendering, so you can use a toast.
+**Toast (notification)**: Some devices have issues with alerts rendering, so you can use a toast.
 This is the default as it does not require enabling alerts on the device.
-Alerts: Send an alert instead of a toast, to use this you need to also enable alerts for the datafield in the activity settings. see [Through Alerts](#through-alerts).
+**Alerts**: Send an alert instead of a toast, to use this you need to also enable alerts for the datafield in the activity settings. see [Through Alerts](#through-alerts).
 Also controls the alert type for [Wrong Direction Alerts](#wrong-direction-alerts)
+**Image**: Same as `Alerts` but implemented locally rather than through garmins `showAlert`.
+This makes them more stable (no exception handling because of a currently active alert that we cannot replace), and ensures the latest alert is always show.

 ---